39 stories were made-

 Death of a Don

-No1 Son is studying at the famous Stratford University (perhaps for a degree in The Olympics?!), and has made friends with music student Derek Robinson (Francis Matthews).
-Derek is at loggerheads with his professor Dr Don Welman (John Bailey) who scorns the young man's soulful compositions, "you call that music!"
-He "lacks talent" and writes "undisciplined drivel," in other words Dr Welman doesn't go for avant garde stuff at all.
+No1 Son is studying crime at the famous Stratford University, and has made friends with music student Derek Robinson (Francis Matthews).
+Derek is at loggerheads with his professor Dr Don Wellman (John Bailey) who scorns the young man's soulful compositions, "you call that music!"
+He "lacks talent" and writes "undisciplined drivel," in other words Dr Wellman doesn't go for avant garde stuff at all.
 Goaded, poor Derek responds to the stinging remarks, "you're dead, washed up, living in the past, there's nothing in the future for people like you, except death."
 Armed with such a line, we await the inevitable murder.

-During the interval Welman offers to resign from his post if she will come back to him.
-While No1 Son and honourable dad enjoy some frenzied dancing to bongo drums, Derek goes backstage to apologise to Welman.
+During the interval Wellman offers to resign from his post if she will come back to him.
+While No1 Son and honourable dad enjoy some frenzied dancing to bongo drums, Derek goes backstage to apologise to Wellman.
 But he stumbles over his enemy, stabbed to death.
+Blood on Derek's hands is an obvious clue.

-"Murder, call the police!" shouts a stagehand, and the show doesn't go on any more.
+"Murder, call the police!" shouts the doorman, and the show doesn't go on any more.

 Of course Derek is chief suspect, though Charlie points out to the dim inspector that Janet Rushton might also have a motive, as does Jack Pearson, who seems smitten with Janet, although he had been conducting the orchesta at the time of the killing.